lugia19/Echo-XI/README.md

 Warning: Python 3.11 is still not fully supported by pytorch (but it should work on the nightly build).
 I'd recommend using python 3.10.6

+Before anything else: you'll need to have ffmpeg in your $PATH.
+You can follow (this tutorial)[https://phoenixnap.com/kb/ffmpeg-windows] if you're on windows

 Clone the repo: `git clone https://github.com/lugia19/speechToSpeechElevenLabs.git`

 Create a venv (highly recommended): `python -m venv venv`